-A patient needs to talk with a registry coordinator, who will take a family history to determine if participation in the registry is appropriate.
+A patient needs to talk with a registry coordinator, who will take a personal and family history to determine if participation in the registry is appropriate.
 This can be done in person or over the phone.
 Once eligibility for participation is determined, a coordinator will discuss the consent form for participation.
 The consent form summarizes information on the registry, risks and benefits, confidentiality, and voluntary participation.
 If the patient is interested in participation, verbalizes an understanding and has no questions they can sign the consent, when being seen in person.
 An original copy of the consent is kept on file with the registry and one copy is given to the patient.
 If the patient is not seen in person then the registry coordinator will mail out a study fact sheet to the patient with a medical release form that is accompanied with an envelope to be completed and sent back to the registry.
 Once received the patient is enrolled into the registry.

-Being in a registry does not affect your care with your own physician.
+Being in a registry should not affect your relationship with your own physician.
 It is important to note that patients in a registry are still under the care of their referring doctors.
 Registries do not assume the care of its participants.
 The main role of the registry is to educate and support patients.

 What information will the Registry need?

 Once a consent form is signed, a confidential chart is started which consists of 6 parts; a pedigree (a family tree), clinical records, diagnostic test results, correspondence, outside records and the original signed consent form.
 The Registry will collect all records regarding medical and surgical treatment pertaining to the disease.
 Every patient will sign a medical release form to help us gather the patient’s outside records.
 The Registry will also collect death certificates on deceased family members to confirm the actual cause of death.
 The Registry will do an extensive personal and family history by developing a family pedigree, which will be an ongoing project since families are continually changing.